 Author's Note (the one and only).
 Sasuhina.
 For the lack of a better title.
 This was initially written out of pure crack in my native language in order for me to refresh my rusty Lithuanian syntax, when I was studying in Korea.
 However, people sort of liked it, so I decided to translate it into English and post it in international sites as well.
-Please keep in mind that it was written during '08 October – '09 January and there definitely are some inaccuracies with the manga, since there has been some significant changes in the plot during these months (Kishi-san gave me a heart-attack a few times v.v).
+Please keep in mind that it was written in'08 October – '09 January and there definitely are some inaccuracies with the manga, since there have been some significant changes in the plot during these months (Kishi-san gave me a heart-attack a few times v.v).
 Anyways, not sure whether people will read it much here, but any kind of comment is very welcomed :)

 When you have nothing, you need nothing.
-When you see nothing, it usually boils down to one of three options:
+When you see nothing, it usually boils down to one of the three options:

 * you're blind;

 * the sight malfunction is not permanent (could be induced by a certain drug);

 * it's too dark in the room.

 In this case, however, all the variants were possible.
 What was more, Sasuke was lying with his eyes closed, and he totally wasn't interested in the possibility to see.
 It was pitch-dark at midnight in the middle of winter.
 He didn't know there was not a single star in the sky.
 The sky was covered with a thick layer of clouds that did not let the ground get cold, but, at the same time, it was oppressing the village.
 The streetlights weren't much of a help.
 The dismal weather made the usually bright light look dim and wan, as if one was looking through a smeared glass bottle.

 His ward's window was covered with dark curtains that wouldn't have let in any ray of sun even on the brightest day.
 Everything looked gloomy in the small room: ghostly white walls, Spartan chair at the patient's bed, and even the patient himself who looked more like a Grim Reaper than a young man in his early twenties.